 In Madame Arthur Fontaine (above), one of his finest and most finished pastels, Redon expands on the traditional portrait with his splendid use of color—yellow and lavender—and the profusion of flowers that fill the empty space above and behind the sitter.
 He executed this striking drawing in September 1901 when Madame Fontaine and her Parisian industrialist husband visited Redon and his wife at the seaside resort of Saint-Georges-de-Didonne, on the southwest coast of France.

-Painted near the end of his life, Pandora (above) is among the many representations of beautiful woman from classical mythology that Redon produced between 1908 and 1914.
+Painted near the end of his life, Pandora (above) is among the many representations of beautiful women from classical mythology that Redon produced between 1908 and 1914.
 He referenced mythological subjects, along with those from the Bible and literary works (the stories of Edgar Allan Poe were firm favorites), throughout his career, giving them his own particular spin.
 In the Museum’s oil painting, Pandora is depicted just before she opens the infamous box and unleashes all the evils of humanity on the world.
 Recalling Eve in the Garden of Eden, she is nude and in state of perfect innocence, surrounded by Redon’s ethereal blooms.

 After a long, fruitful career, Redon was awarded the prestigious Legion of Honor in 1903, and though he passed away on July 6, 1916, his work continued to influence generations of artists and creators after him.
 Of his art, he wrote, “My drawings inspire, and are not to be defined.
 They place us, as does music, in the ambiguous realm of the undetermined.”